 Dad started playing YouTube videos of the Penn State marching band at full blast.
 We were ready for battle.

 In the evening, I took a stroll around the hotel.
-At this point, we were planning to have to stay in our rooms all day Friday, and not allowed to roam around the hotel until the worst of the storm had passed, however long that took.
-The gift shop was packed to the actual gills with people buying toys and games and coloring books like they were about to outlawed.
-I observed a bride in a full wedding gown on the second floor taking a swig of something (can’t blame her!) and a little girl going to the restaurant in a Darth Vader costume, complete with light saber.
+At this point, we assumed we’d have to stay in our rooms all day Friday, and would not be allowed to roam around the hotel until the worst of the storm had passed, however long that took.
+The gift shop was packed to the actual gills with people buying toys and games and coloring books like they were about to be outlawed.
+I observed a bride in a full wedding gown taking a swig of something (can’t blame her!) and a little girl going to the restaurant in a Darth Vader costume, complete with light saber.
 That kid was ready for action.